vboussange/vboussange.github.io/content/post/ABC_inference/index.md

 ## Model definition and data generation

+What we'll do is to implement an Ordinary Differential Equation model, which will be used to generate synthetic data and further perform the inference.
+The idea here is to consider this synthetic data as our empirical data, and pretend that we do not know which parameters generated this data.
+Our goal is then to recover the generating parameters.

-Let's consider a predator-prey ecological model, the [Lotka-Volterra equations](https://en.wikipedia.org/wiki/Lotka–Volterra_equations).
+We'll consider a predator-prey ecological model, the [Lotka-Volterra equations](https://en.wikipedia.org/wiki/Lotka–Volterra_equations).
 This model has a total of four different parameters $\alpha, \beta, \gamma, \delta$, that describe the interactions between the two species.
 For the sake of simplicity, we'll assume that we know perfectly the parameters $\gamma, \delta$, and seek to infer $\alpha$ and $\beta$.
-Assuming to know $\gamma, \delta$ is of course a very unrealistic assumption...
+Assuming to know $\gamma, \delta$ is of course a very unrealistic assumption... but a handy assumption to develop an intuition about parameter inference.

-In the following, we use [**ParametricModels.jl**](https://github.com/vboussange/ParametricModels.jl) to define our ODE problem. **ParametricModels.jl** is a simple wrapper around **OrdinaryDiffEq.jl**, that allows to play around with the model without bothering further about the details of the numerical solve, etc...
-This makes it easier for multiple model simulation.
-For readability and maintenance, we'll encapsulate the parameters in a `NamedTuple`
+We use [**ParametricModels.jl**](https://github.com/vboussange/ParametricModels.jl) to define our model. **ParametricModels.jl** is a simple wrapper around **OrdinaryDiffEq.jl**, that allows to play around with the model without bothering further about the details of the numerical solve.
+This makes it easier to simulate repeatedly an ODE model.
+For readability and maintenance, we'll encapsulate the parameters in a `NamedTuple`.

 ```julia
 # Declaration of the model